atthatmatt/bildaid-template/intenshion/README.md

 # Intenshion Instructions

 ## BLUF
 The Intenshion (Insh) system sits between a person's desires and machine specifications.
-Insh turns intentions into right actions in or though the digital domain.
+Insh turns intentions into right actions in or through the digital domain.
+To find out how "right action" is determined, read on.

 Insh reflects the way real world work is messy (case mgmt) and only sometimes clarifies into repeating systems (process mgmt).

 Insh is designed to seek homeostasis.
 It will direct work to enact Noush's purpose, never for its own sake.

-Insh has no intrinsic purpose, it is a self-maintaining proactive extension of a person with a purpose.
+Insh has no intrinsic purpose, it is a self-maintaining selectively-proactive extension of a person with a purpose.
 A person is anything that can fill the Noush role.

 ## System Orientation